Advocating for You

 Family Law Categories

-Crafting reasonable agreements between married partners who choose to separate but not divorce, allowing for arrangements to be made with regard to all the crucial issues, including responsibility for outstanding payments and obligations, spousal support, child custody and visitation, and living situations.
+Crafting reasonable agreements between married partners who choose to separate but not divorce, allowing for arrangements to be made with regard to all the crucial issues, including responsibility for outstanding payments and obligations, spousal support, child custody, visitation, and living situations.

-Determining whether an asset is marital property, diving marital debts, and valuing family businesses, employment, and pension benefits.
+Determining whether an asset, or a debt is marital property.
+Dividing marital assets and debts.
+Valuating family businesses, trusts and pension benefits.

-Advocating for you in court, obtaining and completing the required documents, and dealing with the opposing side throughout the legal process, whether that involves getting a protection/restraining order in place, filing a domestic violence lawsuit, filing for divorce or working to get you custody of your children.
+Advocating for you in court, obtaining and completing the required documents, and dealing with the opposing side throughout the legal process, whether that involves getting a protective order, or a restraining order.
+Representing someone who has been served with a protective order or a restraining order.

-Providing counsel regarding modifications in child custody, alimony, visitation or child support orders caused by a significant job change or other changes in circumstances.
+Providing representation in modifications of existing court orders in child custody, alimony, visitation, child support caused by a substantial change of circumstances.